Expressions

 0x[0-9A-Fa-f]+

-The following example shows proper usage of integer literal types.
+The example that follows shows how to correctly use integer literal types.

 $hexval = 0xBEEF